ericroberts/ericroberts.ca/_posts/2015-04-23-what-factories-are-hiding-from-you.md

 improvement in design.
 Yet I see people missing out on these design benefits even when they write the tests first and try to refactor.
 One of the problems I think is the ease of using factories to generate large quantities of data.
-From here on out I will be showing what I mean by goign through code covered by tests written with factories, and discussing what other methods of testing might help us to uncover design flaws.
+From here on out I will be showing what I mean by going through code covered by tests written with factories, and discussing what other methods of testing might help us to uncover design flaws.